language

 Long-range surveying (0.2–0.5 mrad)

 In forestry or construction, narrow beams ensure precise distance readings to distant landmarks (e.g., 5 km mountain peaks), minimizing errors in topographic maps.
+Using a 1535 laser rangefinder module can be ideal for these applications.

 Sports and recreation (1–3 mrad)